Botrychium oneidense (Gilbert) House

 Several B. oneidense populations occur on State Forest and county forest lands.
 Because these sites are typically managed for timber production, special attention should be given to protecting this rare species and its habitat.

 Chadde, S., and G. Kudray.
 2001.
 Conservation assessment for Blunt-lobe Grapefern (Botrychium oneidense).
-United States Forest Service, Eastern Region, Milwaukee, Wisconsin.
+U.S. Forest Service Eastern Region, Milwaukee, Wisconsin.
 47 pp.

 Gleason, H. A., and A. Cronquist.
 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada.
 Second Edition.
 New York Botanical Garden, Bronx, New York.
 910 pp.